bedil1010/rr/README.md

 - `4046` - Total number of avocados with PLU 4046 sold
 - `4225` - Total number of avocados with PLU 4225 sold
 - `4770` - Total number of avocados with PLU 4770 sold

+## The App

+In our app we are using avocado dataset from kaggle.com, analyzing it using Shiny package.
+In includes:

+- Map of the avocado consumption in US in different states

+### Scatter plot
+- The relationship of the various features of the dataset as:

+    - Date vs Average price
+    - Volume vs price + types
+    - Simple linear regression for Price vs Volume

+### Bar plot
+    - Checking the density of different features